waxmittmann/devbox/README.md

   part of ansible provisioning I presume
 - probably move /Workspace to vagrant dir; and link vagrant dir to my local workspaces Except any binary-dependent projects, they wouldn't work.

+- should work off works for all the roles so I can both either update them or not at my leasure